History of the Australian Capital Territory: Early settlement

 When the boundaries for settlement of New South Wales were determined, the Limestone Plains were opened up to settlers.
 The first land grant in the region was made to Joshua John Moore in 1823, and settlement in the area began in 1824 with the construction of a homestead by his stockmen on what is now the Acton Peninsula.
 Moore formally purchased the site in 1826 and named the property Canberry, or Canberra, although he never visited it.
 His 4 km2 claim covered much of the future North Canberra.

 Adjacent to the eastern boundary on Moore's claim was the settlement of Duntroon, occupied by James Ainslie on behalf of Robert Campbell.
 John Palmer was granted land in the region, which was taken up by his son George in 1826.
 He established Palmerville near Ginninderra Creek in 1829, and the "Squire" at Gungahlin was completed in 1861.
-Palmerville in the Ginninderra district was the site of first school in the region, and operated from 1844 to 1848.
+Palmerville in the Ginninderra district was the site of the first school in the region, and operated from 1844 to 1848.
 The first school in the future Canberra opened on the Duntroon Estate, next door to St John's Church in what would become the suburb of Reid in the 20th century.
 Canberra's first church, St John's, was consecrated and opened for use in 1845.

 The Tuggeranong Plains, situated 10 km south of the Molonglo River, were first settled in 1827 by Peter Murdoch.
 The Waniassa Homestead (also known as Tuggeranong Homestead) was established in 1836 by Thomas McQuoid, and the first buildings of the Lanyon estate, owned by John Lanyon and James Wright, were built in 1838.
 Tharwa was settled in 1834; the homestead in this area was Cuppacumbalong, established by James Wright in 1839.
 Tharwa is the oldest official settlement in the ACT, having been proclaimed in 1862.

 Settlers moved further south into what is now the Namadgi National Park.
 William Herbert made a claim over part of the Orroral Valley at some point between 1826 and 1836, while during the 1830s Garrett Cotter inhabited what would later be named the Cotter River Valley, in his honour.
 From the late 1830s, the Boboyan Homestead and station were established.
 Gudgenby was settled in the early 1840s and the Gudgenby Homestead was erected around this time.
 By 1848 most of the major valleys of the Namadgi area had been settled.